 The benefits administration function of the HR department deals with a company's benefit plans and HR policies such as healthcare, dental coverage, retirement savings, disability and bereavement leave, and more.
 The administrative tasks in this area can include designing and drafting benefit plans; managing their implementation; and, discovering the cost of these benefits for the company.

-This portion of the HR department is responsible for finding qualified employees to fill vacancies.
-It's not a simple task either, as the primary goal is to hire people who have what it takes to be successful in their position and grow with the company over time.
+This portion of the human resource department is responsible for finding qualified employees to fill vacancies.
+It's not a simple task either, as the primary goal is to hire people who have the potential to succeed in their position and grow with the company over time.

 It begins by advertising on social media as the most common source of talent acquisition these days.
-Generally, it takes the talent of HR people to go after this process and later involve in talent management for the company.
+In general, it takes the talent of HR people to go after this process and then involve in talent management for the company.

 Keeping the number of employees optimum in each department is one of their core functions.
 Once an employee is hired, the HR team must stay on top of things that can affect their performance and satisfaction.

-Additionally, it includes scheduling regular meetings to see how they're doing in their role or whether a new employee may be needed for any given skillset gaps.
+Moreover, it includes scheduling regular meetings to see how they're doing in their role to see whether a new employee is required or not for any given skillset gaps.

 Employee experience to employee satisfaction both come under the relations segment for HR leaders.